Cheese & Wine Hampers: Things To Include

 Crackers are a must!
 How else are you going to stack your crumbly cheese and mettwurst without making a mess?
 The most important aspect of a hamper is making sure the products complement one another.
 Crackers are a great addition since they add a crunch factor that works well with the softness of the cheese.

 You can get the perfect crunch factor in the Barossa Valley Cheese Co crispbread crackers which you can conveniently grab on your food tasting trip.
-Some Barossa Bark - big, lavosh-style crispbread - from the Barossa Kitchen is also an excellent local addition.
+Some Barossa Bark - big, lavosh-style crispbread - from the Barossa Kitchen is also an excellent regional addition.

 Let’s not forget the perfect wine for your hamper.
 Everyone has a favourite tipple, but if you’re not a wine connoisseur, the white, red and sparkling varieties above are all safe choices.
 Just go off of the colour your loved one usually drinks or if it has bubbles.